PdxCodeGuild/class_pandaaaa/4 JavaScript/labs/Lab 06 - Django REST Framework.md

 Your API needs to have the ability to create students, retrieve either a list of students or any specific student, edit a student, and delete students.
 Make sure you use the browsable API to test all these features out.

+## Make Javascript request to API
+- install django-cors-headers & add to app list in settings.py
+- add "'corsheaders.middleware.CorsMiddleware'" to MIDDLEWARE on settings.py
+- add CORS_ORIGIN_ALLOW_ALL = True on settings.py

 ## Part 3 (Optional)

 Add the ability to search or filter students using URL parameters.
 Consult the DRF documentation here: https://www.django-rest-framework.org/api-guide/filtering/